 Grab the FREE goal setting printable to use for your next in-person event:

 Make Appointments Before Leaving the Event

 We all have good intentions when we are at events.
 We plan on following up with new connections after the event, but honestly, it doesn’t always happen.

 The best time to set up a coffee chat or followup appointment is at the event, in person.
 My advice is to set these up for dates within a week of the conference, if possible.

 Before the event, clear some time for the upcoming week, and find an easy way to set up connections (using a calendar app, have your link easily accessible, etc).
 The best time to clear time is yesterday.
 Clear it before it fills up.

-If you are looking for an event for 2019, I encourage you to check out the Lakeside Conference in Lake Geneva, WI, March 9-10, 2020.
+If you are looking for an event for 2020, I encourage you to check out the Lakeside Conference in Lake Geneva, WI, March 9-10, 2020.
 You can find the experts, networking, and connections needed to grow your business.